Phen-ICS/ckanext-fair3r/INTEGRATION_SUMMARY.md

 ### For Users

+#### Fair3R Custom Overlay Integration

 1. **Log into CKAN** with your credentials
 2. **Click "Add Dataset"** in the CKAN interface
 3. **Automatic Redirect**: You'll be redirected to the enhanced FCO interface
 4. **Create Dataset**: Use the enhanced form to create your dataset
 5. **Automatic Submission**: The dataset is automatically created in CKAN
 6. **Return to CKAN**: You can view your dataset in the standard CKAN interface

+#### Biox Integration

+1. **Access Biox**: Log into the Biox phenotyping data management system
+2. **Create Project**: Set up a new phenotyping project with experimental parameters
+3. **Enter Data**: Input experimental data through Biox's data collection interface
+4. **Export to CKAN**: Use the "Export to OpenBioX" function in the task interface
+5. **Review Metadata**: Verify the automatically generated metadata
+6. **Submit Dataset**: The experimental data is automatically uploaded to CKAN
+7. **Access in CKAN**: View the dataset in the CKAN/OpenBioX platform

 ### For Administrators